ReRollBLR/telegram-discord-sync/README.md

 ## To Do
-- [ ] Use Pub/Sub mechanism for messages
+- [x] Use Pub/Sub mechanism for messages (enforce ordering)
-- [ ] Send highest resolution images
+- [x] Send highest resolution images
-- [ ] Explore getting profile picture from telegram for discord webhook
+- [x] Explore getting profile picture from telegram for discord webhook (not possible)
 - [ ] Publish bot
+- [ ] Use GCP's Secret Manager to store configs instead of envs on GitHub Secrets